realityforge/zim/README.md

 zim file in the Zim project directory.

 You can specify which Source Tree Set to operator over using the `-s` or `--source-tree-set` command line parameter.
-If unspecified, the changes will be applied to the default source tree set.
+If unspecified, the changes will be applied to the default source tree set which happens to be `'DEPI'`.

 ## Base commands